-Whether it’s sports or scouts, community or religious organizations, encouraging your child’s participation is important to his or her development.
-Being involved and committed to such activities helps a child explore his or her own identity while receiving the acceptance he or she often craves from peers who have common interests.
+Whether it’s sports or scouts, community or religious organizations, encouraging your child’s participation is an important part of development.
+Being involved and committed to such activities helps with identity exploration while also creating an opportunity for acceptance from peers who have common interests.
 Joining and participating in extracurricular activities helps kids explore their physical, creative, and social potential.
-It helps them build independence, develop skills, explore career interests, as well as raise self esteem.
+It helps them build independence, develop skills, explore career interests, as well as raise self-esteem.
 Volunteer work allows children to experience how their time, talent, and effort benefit those in need.

 Community service is a great way for children to contribute and give back.
 It shows that they are moving beyond thinking just about themselves.
 This is important for their growth as a person.
 By gaining an awareness of others, they learn local concerns and can begin to put them into the context of global issues.
 This will serve them now and in the future as they transition out of school and into the adult world.

 Volunteering at a soup kitchen, collecting presents at the holidays, and visiting the elderly are all ways that people can donate time toward the community.
 There are several ways your child can give back to the bleeding disorder community.
 Contact your local chapter for information.
 Your family can travel to Washington, DC for National Hemophilia Foundation’s Washington Days and talk to legislators or start a team for local walk.

 Sports play a large part in the life of school-age children.
 Physical activity is important not only for their health, but also helps children develop socially and emotionally.